angeloilardi/READMEfy/sample/README.md

 ## Tests

-Tests can be run by using 'node test'
+Tests can be run by using `node test`

 ## Questions